andybrucenet/ansible-ec2-hadoop-cluster/README.md

 <br />
 1. *Configuration Changes*.
 As deployed, there are various optimizations / restarts that can make the cluster go faster.
    * MapReduce2 - `Map Memory` and `AppMaster Memory` both can be bumped up to 2048MB.
 This in turn affects other parameters.
 Have the candidate explain why.

-## Work with Candidate - Tables and Backup

-1. Use case: Convert sample CSV to any kind of table?
-   * We did this through Hive
-   * Can be any kind of table.
-1. Ambari uses three databases (UMiami merged all into MySQL).
-   * Identify each database in use - Ambari (PostgreSQL?), Hive (MySQL), Oozie (Built-in), HBase (Built-in).
-Have a
-	 * What is the backup strategy to use?
-	 * How to test a restore?

 ## Work with Candidate - Load Testing